-- Two PhD positions in Computational Biophysics are available
+- PhD position in Computational Biophysics is available

 The successful candidates should hold a master degree in theoretical physics, theoretical biophysics or theoretical chemistry (potentially with an experience in high-performance computer simulations of biological systems).
 Solid knowledge in the theory of molecular systems and skills in molecular dynamics simulations are highly desirable.
 Proficiency in scripting and programming, in particular analysis tools, would be beneficial.
 A good command of English is essential, both as the local working language and because of our international collaborations.The positions are available immediately and applications will be considered until the position is filled.
 Applicants should submit a CV, a brief statement of research interests, and the names of two referees by e-mail to Prof. Ulrich Kleinekathöfer at email@example.com